IqraaaGhafoor/iqraaaghafoor/README.md

 ## What I'm doing right now

-- 🐍 Learning Python — currently deep in the fundamentals
+- 🐍 Rebuilding my Python foundation, deliberately and from scratch
 - 📖 Working on my MS thesis alongside it
 - 📓 Building everything in Jupyter notebooks and pushing it here
 - 🎥 Sharing the journey daily on Instagram, and X